trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 -Update 3DViewer to LeoCAD build 1867
 -Remove PartsList class, use instead lcPiecesLibrary class to verify parts and capture part title.
 This is a consolidation to improve the application's performance.
--Move process fade colour parts to separate thread.
+-Move process fade color parts to separate thread.
 -Move fade parts directory from under LDraw/Unofficial/parts and LDraw/Unofficial/p to as single directory under LDraw/Unofficial.
 So from this version of LPub3D, the fade directory will be autogenerated and populated as LDraw/Unofficial/fade.
 Old fade directories under Unofficial/parts and p must be manually removed if desired.
 -Redesign color part list and archive classes - rename and separate generate color parts list -Cosmetic and performance updates
 -Fix: Changing step number attributes on multi-step pages are now working
--Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.
+-Fix: PLI/BOM sort routine, sort on 'part color' part(s) appear out of place relative to part size and color.
 -Fix: Do not create instruction page(s) for unofficial part
 -Fix: Create s/8/48 subdirectory in lpub/tmp directory when needed.
 This fix will resolve the issue of LPub3D not being able to create inline unofficial subparts and 8/48 primitives when rendering models where these parts are defined in the model file.
 -CHANGE: In previous versions of LPub3D, custom and fade parts were loaded under the Unofficial directory allowing detection by all renderers and the 3D viewer.
 From this version of LPub3D (v1.3.0), the fade directory will reside at the root of the the Unofficial directory.
 Custom content added to Unofficial P and Parts directories will not detected by LPub3D.
 -CHANGE: Change part count routine to use ldraw archive files to look at 'LDRAW ORG...' part type meta tag.
 I think there are still some issue with this routine however - especially with large complex models using in-lined unofficial parts that may not be in ldrawunf.zip
 -CHANGE: Change 'Reset All Caches' to 'Reset Image and Model' Caches
--CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)
+-CHANGE: BOM default sort to sort by color then size, previous default was size only (PLI default sort by size)
 -CHANGE: Change 'Update' tab in preferences dialogue to 'Other'.

 LPub3D 1.2.3.443.2